Crash Courses

 • How to get the essentials from scientific reports, studies, and press releases.

-Forty-five minutes of interactive teaching were followed by a 15-min open Q&A.
+Forty-five minutes of interactive teaching will be followed by a 15-min open Q&A.

 Tori Espensen